itisnow/my_transition/README.md

 1. MikTex (compiles a tex file to a pdf)
 2. TexMaker (it provides spell checking, if you do not it just use MikTex for editing documents)
 3. Git

+## Appendix

+You can read some of the documents found in this repository [here](https://www.dropbox.com/sh/v3mxz800mkoz7m2/ql1VdVJD4e).
+You can also go to the proposals and articles folders where you can find a list of all the documents in their respective sub folders.